 I guess I started this mess.
 'Tell me all about yourself.'

-or other, I wrote the first three paragraphs then Tony caught
+Somehow or other, I wrote the first three paragraphs

 I don’t even recall how we settled on the story’s

-place the process of telling it from three different perspectives
+place the process of telling it from three different

-there is a plethora of similar stories for
+novels), there is a plethora of similar stories for

 readers of this genre to pick up and read.
 What do you

 Well… because it’s written by us?